 Artist Statement

-I am a BA Fine Art student currently based in Aberystwyth, originally from the Potteries in Staffordshire.
-As a photographer and printmaker, my recent body of prints is inspired by imagery I have gathered from around the world.
-Whether drawn onto screen or etched into stone, my prints capture an energetic impression of the landscapes I have been fortunate enough to explore.
-Printmaking allows me to create a variety of unique marks, and my practice focuses on harnessing the rhythm and flow of these marks, influenced by artists such as Aubrey Beardsley and Vincent van Gogh.
-There is a sense of freedom in my work, reflected in my intuitive approach to methods and processes.
+I am a Fine Art student currently based in Aberystwyth, originally from the Potteries in Staffordshire.
+As a photographer and printmaker, my recent body of work draws from imagery gathered from around the world.
+Whether drawn onto screen or etched into stone, my prints capture an energetic impression of these places.
+My intuitive approach to printmaking allows me to create unique marks, and my practice focuses on harnessing their rhythm and flow, influenced by artists such as Aubrey Beardsley and Vincent van Gogh.

 I have found photography to be a deeply compelling medium.
 I purchased my first camera in 2019 after a trip to Australia and quickly discovered that it accompanied me everywhere.
 It is no surprise, then, that my photographs capture every wonderful place I have had the privilege of visiting.

 My choice of subject matter is broad and adaptable, responding to the landscape around me.
-Here in Aberystwyth, I find inspiration in capturing the decay of Welsh buildings.
-The locations I depict, much like moments frozen in a photograph, symbolise something that is forever lost.
+Here in Aberystwyth, inspired by Pete Davie’s ‘Little Tin Sheds of Wales’ photo series, my recent analogue photography focuses on capturing the decay of Welsh buildings.
+The locations I depict, much like moments frozen in a photograph, are almost lost to time.